Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer: Collected data: resistance, transition temperature, critical current density

 We summarize the measured resistance $R$, the calculated resistivity $\rho$ (both determined at \SI{12}{\kelvin} and \SI{300}{\kelvin}), and the calculated residual resistance ratio $RRR=R_{\SI{300}{\kelvin}}/R_{\SI{12}{\kelvin}}$ for the UBM thin films in \tref{thin-film_results:resistance} and for the flip-chip devices in \tref{flip-chip_results:resistance}.

 The $\rho_{\SI{300}{\kelvin}}$ and $RRR$ of the non-passivated thin films align with Refs.~\cite{Verjauw_2021, Glowacka2014-vq}.
-The Au-passivated films exhibit lower $\rho_{\SI{300}{\kelvin}}$ values compared to their non-passivated counterparts due to the parallel resistance of the Au layer.
+The Au-passivated films exhibit lower $\rho_{\SI{300}{\kelvin}}$ values compared to their non-passivated counterparts due to the parallel conductance of the Au layer.

 To verify the effect of the Au film, we estimate $\rho_{\SI{300}{\kelvin}}$ of \SI{5}{\nano\meter} Au to be \SI{11}{\micro\ohm\cdot\centi\meter} \cite{SALVADORI_VAZ_FARIAS_CATTANI_2004}, and obtain $\rho_{\SI{300}{\kelvin}}$ of \SI{15}{\micro\ohm\cdot\centi\meter} for Nb and \SI{69}{\micro\ohm\cdot\centi\meter} for NbN, close to our measured values.
 Similarly, using $\rho_{\SI{12}{\kelvin}}$ of Au to be \SI{2.6}{\micro\ohm\cdot\centi\meter} \cite{Sambles_Elsom_Jarvis_1982}, we calculate $\rho_{\SI{12}{\kelvin}}$ of \SI{9}{\micro\ohm\cdot\centi\meter} for Nb and \SI{26}{\micro\ohm\cdot\centi\meter} for NbN.